-For combustion related explosion, CHEF and RAST use the method of Baker-Strehlow-Tang (BST model) for estimating blast overpressure versus distance [11].
-The combustion energy is estimated from a stoichiometric volume of fuel in air based on a typical hydrocarbon described in the CCPS literature rather than more detailed enthalpy of combustion data and evaluating chemical mixture may be problematic [12, p.
-166].
-The curves representing scaled overpessure versus scaled distance have been grouped to fewer categories (representing mach numbers of 0.35, 0.5, 0.7, 1 and greater than 1) for ease of use which may introduce some conservatism.
-The BST model was selected as explosion efficiency is conveniently correlated as a combination of fuel reactivity, obstacle density, and area confinement rather than leave the efficiency open to user interpretation.
+For combustion related explosion, CHEF and RAST use the method of Baker-Strehlow-Tang (BST model) for estimating blast overpressure versus distance (Baker, et al. 2005).
+The combustion energy is estimated from a stoichiometric volume of fuel in air based on a typical hydrocarbon described in the CCPS literature rather than more detailed enthalpy of combustion data and evaluating chemical mixture may be problematic (CCPS 2000, 166).
+The curves representing scaled overpressure versus scaled distance have been grouped to fewer categories (representing Mach numbers of 0.35, 0.5, 0.7, 1 and greater than 1) for ease of use which may introduce some conservatism.
+The BST model was selected as explosion efficiency is conveniently correlated as a combination of fuel reactivity, obstacle density, and area confinement rather than leaving the efficiency open to user interpretation.